panthershark/xhr-browserify/README.md

 ## Options

 * *jsonp*: if true, then a callback is sent to the server and the output is parsed.  default: false
+* *callbackName*: if jsonp is true, can be used to customize the jsonp callback.  default: 'callback'